 Drawn from across cultures and disciplines, participants from the UK were installation artist Tine Bech, designer Julian Sykes, sound artist Kathy Hinde, visual artist Mathew Trivett and product designer Vahakn Matossian.
 International guests included Australian theatre makers Leticia Cáceres and Angela Betzien of RealTV, Japanese product designer/sound artist Yuri Suzuki, also from Japan visual artist Megumi Matsubara, Korean duo Bang & Lee, and Malaysian composer Ng Chor Guan.

-Setting out to catalyse an active community of peer learning and development, this five-day Sprint formed a platform for critical and technical investigation of ideas through a process of discussion, sharing, making and testing; and allowed participants to make valuable connections that will last well beyond the end of the project.
+The five-day Sprint encouraged participants to investigate ideas through a process of discussion, sharing, making and testing; and enabled participants to make valuable connections that will last well beyond the end of the project.

 The Playable City Sprint is a Watershed initiative delivered in collaboration with the British Council.